cooper/evented-object/README.md

 event objects.
 These methods such as `$event->return` and `$event->object` replace the former hash keys `$event->{return}`, `$event->{object}`, etc. The former hash interface is no longer supported and will lead to error.

-## Event objects

-Event objects are passed to all callbacks of an EventedObject (unless the `silent` parameter was specified.)
-Event objects contain information about the event itself, the callback, the caller of the event, event data, and more.
-Event objects replace the former values stored within the EventedObject itself.
-This new method promotes asynchronous event firing.

 ## EventedObject methods

 The EventedObject package provides several convenient methods for managing an event-driven object.